Daniel-KM/Omeka-S-module-SearchSolr/README.md

 It’s always recommended to backup your files and your databases and to check your archives regularly so you can roll back if needed.

-Note: By default, the config of the server SolR is saved in `/opt/solr/server/etc` and in `/etc/default/solr.in.sh`; the config of the cores are saved in `/var/solr/data`.
+Note: By default, the config of the server Solr is saved in `/opt/solr/server/etc` and in `/etc/default/solr.in.sh`; the config of the cores are saved in `/var/solr/data`.